-Summary: Non-signatory South Korea acknowledges the humanitarian concerns raised by cluster munitions, but says it cannot consider joining the convention until the conflict with North Korea is resolved.
-South Korea participated in a meeting of the convention in 2015.
-It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2018.
+Ten-Year Review: Non-signatory South Korea has acknowledged humanitarian concerns raised by cluster munitions, but has not taken any steps to join the Convention on Cluster Munitions.
+It has participated in only one meeting of the convention, in 2016.
+South Korea abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2019.

 South Korea has not used cluster munitions, but it has produced and exported them.
-It possesses a stockpile of cluster munitions, but has not provided any information on the types and quantities stockpiled.
+It possesses cluster munitions, but has not shared information on the types and quantities stockpiled.

 The Republic of Korea (South Korea) has not acceded to the Convention on Cluster Munitions.

-A 2008 directive on cluster munitions by the Ministry of Defense requires South Korea to acquire cluster munitions equipped with “safety activation devices that will not result in more than a one per cent failure rate” and work towards “the development of an alternative weapon system that could replace cluster munitions over the long term.”
+A 2008 Ministry of Defense directive on cluster munitions requires South Korea to only acquire cluster munitions equipped with “safety activation devices that will not result in more than a one per cent failure rate” and to work towards “the development of an alternative weapon system that could replace cluster munitions over the long term.”

-South Korea did not participate in any meetings of the Oslo Process that resulted in the Convention on Cluster Munitions.
-It attended the convention’s Signing Conference in Oslo in December 2008 as an observer and made a statement.
+South Korea did not participate in any meetings of the Oslo Process that created the Convention on Cluster Munitions.
+United States (US) Department of State cables show that US officials met with South Korean representatives to discuss cluster munitions during the process.
+South Korea attended the Oslo Signing Conference in December 2008 as an observer, where it made a statement explaining that it could not sign the convention.

-South Korea participated in the convention’s Sixth Meeting of States Parties in Geneva in 2016 as an observer and this remains its only participation in a meeting of the convention.
+South Korea participated in the convention’s Sixth Meeting of States Parties in Geneva in 2016 as an observer.
+This remains its first, and to date, only participation in a meeting of the convention.
+South Korea was invited, but did not attend, the Ninth Meeting of States Parties in Geneva in September 2019.

 South Korea is not party to the Mine Ban Treaty.

-South Korea is a party to the Convention on Conventional Weapons (CCW).
-It supported efforts to conclude a new CCW protocol on cluster munitions, which failed in 2011, effectively ending CCW deliberations on cluster munitions and leaving the Convention on Cluster Munitions as the sole multilateral instrument to specifically address the weapons.
-South Korea has not proposed any more CCW work on cluster munitions since 2011.
+South Korea is a State Party to the Convention on Conventional Weapons (CCW) and supported efforts to conclude a new CCW protocol on cluster munitions, which failed in 2011.
+This effectively ended CCW deliberations on cluster munitions, leaving the Convention on Cluster Munitions as the sole multilateral instrument to specifically address the weapon.
+South Korea has not proposed any further CCW work on cluster munitions since 2011.

 South Korea has stated on several occasions that it has never used cluster munitions.